 Mike Viola’s discography is starting to get substantial.
 He’s released about two dozen LPs and EPs both as a solo artist and as part of the Snap! and the Candy Butchers.
 But the artist, best known as the voice behind the song “That Thing You Do,” is moving away from his melodic pop sound toward something more abstract.

-Like so many other artists, Viola decided to make an album while being locked down due to COVID restrictions, and he has basically created a similar album to Paul McCartney’s McCartney III — a collection of DIY songs he recorded himself using analog equipment.
+Like so many other artists, Viola decided to make an album while being locked down due to COVID restrictions.
+The result, Godmuffin, is a similar album to Paul McCartney’s McCartney III — a collection of DIY songs he recorded himself using analog equipment.

 And the album sounds a lot like McCartney III, with many songs wandering aimlessly as if they were more experiments than finely tuned pop songs.
 Gone is Mike Viola, the song crafter of catchy three-minute pop tunes.
 In their place are long therapy sessions.
-Godmuffin sounds like the soundtrack to a David Lynch movie, with torch songs and ballads that echo through your head.
+Godmuffin sounds like the soundtrack to a David Lynch movie, with torch songs and ballads that wander aimlessly.

 A simple violin opens “USA Up All Night,” and at first, it sounds similar to the opener to his superb “Secret Radio” from the 2012 album Acousto De Perfecto.
 But then a growling guitar takes over, and you can tell this is going to be different.